2sBs/2sBs/README.md

 # Hi there, I'm Luther 👋

 I'm an amateur coder currently studying a Bachelor of IT at QUT.
+I like working with JavaScript (especially with ReactJS) and C# :)

-I also do stuff in esports as a match commentator/shoutcaster and co-host the CS:GO Round-Up podcast on [Snowball Esports](https://snowballesports.com/).
+I also do stuff in esports as a match commentator/shoutcaster and co-host the CS:GO podcast 'Round-Up' on [Snowball Esports](https://snowballesports.com/).

 - 🌏 https://lutherminshull.com & https://its2sBs.com
 - 📽️ https://twitch.tv/2sBs